 The Virginia Lakes & Watersheds Association

-Virgina Water Conference
+Virginia Water Conference

 Welcome!
 The Virginia Lakes and Watersheds Association serves to conduct scientific and educational efforts to protect the quality and uses of Virginia Lakes and Watersheds.
 We are organized and operate as a corporation within Section 501(c)(3) of the Internal Revenue Code.
-We invite you to explore our website to learn more about how we work to ensure the cleanlieness and safety of the Commonwealth's natural watersheds.
+We invite you to explore our website to learn more about how we work to ensure the cleanliness and safety of the Commonwealth's natural watersheds.

 Do you own or maintain a lake, pond, or reservoir on your property?
 Are you interested in preserving the water resources of the Commonwealth?
 If so, you are the type of person we would like to consider membership in our association.
 As a member of the VLWA, you stand to receive a number of benefits, including the support of our current membership and access to an informative annual conference designed to share new innovations in water management.
 We invite you to learn more about joining the VLWA and applying online today.